![]() |

 Chemicals

-Reasons to be very, very careful Sadly, if you look at your current animal, human & even baby shampoo labels you're highly likely to find it contains preservative & detergent 'nasties' that have big health question marks above their heads.
-In my opinion & from well documented research readily available within the public domain, key ingredients to ensure do NOT touch our animals' skins (let alone ours or our children's) are: i) the preservatives called parabens (methyl, ethyl, propyl & butylparaben) as well as ethylene glycol monophenyl ether - seen in many 'organic' products!. ii) harsh detergents (and foaming agents) such as sodium lauryl sulfate & sodium laureth sulfate (which are used to clean garage floors & in some clinical trials to deliberately irritate the skin - they clean by corrosion!).
+Reasons to be very, very careful Sadly, if you look at your current animal, human & even baby shampoo labels you're highly likely to find it contains preservative & detergent 'nasties' that often have big health question marks above their heads.
+In our opinion & from well documented research readily available within the public domain, key ingredients to ensure do NOT touch our animals' skins (let alone ours or our children's) are the following: i) The preservatives called: ii) Harsh detergents (and foaming agents) such as sodium lauryl sulfate & sodium laureth sulfate (which are used to clean garage floors & in some clinical trials to deliberately irritate the skin - they clean by corrosion!).
 They can be contaminated in the manufacturing process with nitrosamines (known carcinogens)... iii) PEGs - polyethylene glycols.
 PEG is the abbreviation of polyethylene glycol, is not a definitive chemical entity in itself, but rather a mixture of compounds, of polymers that have been bonded together.
-Polyethylene is the most common form of plastic & when combined with glycol, it becomes a thick & sticky liquid.
-In cosmetics, PEGs function in three ways: as emollients (which help soften/lubricate the skin), as emulsifiers (which help water-based & oil-based ingredients mix properly) & as vehicles that help deliver other ingredients deeper into the skin. iv) synthetic scents (usually based on chemicals or petro-chemicals) v) Tea Tree - this natural product is not an 'avoid at all costs'... but it does raise some important questions.
-In research I've conducted I see that it is great as an astringent but if we're applying it on open wounds & where soothing/healing is required... well all I'll say is try it on your exposed wounds - it stings!
-More importantly & worrying is that there are now cases where it has been highly toxic when applied to cats...
-So whilst I personally use TT on my skin as an astringent, I'd never dream of using it to 'gently heal' my animals' issues...
-I've too many concerns to 'need it' when I have the natural and gentle Ruggle-it in the cabinet! vi) Some essential oils are known to 'agitate' the very sensitive horse & pet skin... so again, my argument is why use it if there's a question mark about whether the animal 'likes' it on their skin...?

 |